Fort C.F. Smith: A Hidden Pocket of History in Arlington’s Woodmont Neighborhood

 The Connection Behind Meigs Pl NE & the Washington Aqueduct Dam

 You pass by street signs every day in DC and names like “Meigs Pl NE” that roll past without a second thought.
 Have you ever wondered who Meigs was?
 His name may have faded from common memory, but his legacy is in the very infrastructure of our region.
-Caption If you’ve ever walked north of Gre
+Caption If you’ve ever walked north of Great

 Read More